 The historic building was not designed for substantial mass or groups of people, creating a structural challenge to support the weight of deep soil profiles for trees, shrubs, pavers, and the steel shade structure.
 Integrating with the construction firm, Clayco, the team used digital scanning and physical exploration of walls and floors to understand how it was originally built and helped define the structural capacity.
 Working with Clayco and with structural engineers was integral to properly design and redesign the rooftop plan while staying aligned with the design intent and project budget.

 Obstacles aside, the history of the building played a fundamental role in the design of the space with notable elements woven throughout the project: furniture selection offers a nod to Marshall Field’s signature dark green color, copper ornamentation was inspired by the original water features, and the shade structure design draws heavily from the adjacent elevated CTA tracks that have served the building’s customers for decades.

-The 10,000-square-foot amenity deck, 3,500 square feet of which includes planting, features a garage door that opens during the warmer months to allow seamless movement between indoor and outdoor areas.
+The 10,000 SF amenity deck, 3,500 SF of which includes planting, features a garage door that opens during the warmer months to allow seamless movement between indoor and outdoor areas.
 Planting design takes cues from the historic nature of the building with a modern twist on formal garden planting design using a variety of color from early spring through late fall.
 A large shade structure defines zones and is on axis with a synthetic turf lawn with large water features terminating the axis.

 Now situated atop the 13-story building, the showstopper is undoubtedly the never-seen-before view.
 Few buildings in the heart of the loop have rooftop space of this scale, making the rare 360° views even more desirable.
 One of the best seats in the house is the firepit lounge nook with views down Washington Street to the Pritzker Pavilion Bandshell with Lake Michigan in the distance.